How Most Things You Know About Feminists Are Vicious Conservative Lies

 “Feminist is a bad word and everything they stand for is bad..Find out if your girlfriend is a feminist before you get too far into it.
 Some of them are pretty.
 They don’t all look like Bella Abzug.” – conservative activist and author Phyllis Schlafly

 Misrepresentations of feminism are so powerful that many progressives and liberals today don’t necessarily want to self-identify as a feminist even when they believe in what feminism stands for.
 They don’t want women or anyone else to be abused, raped, exploited and discriminated against.
-They want all people, regardless of gender, sexual orientation, race, and class, be treated with respect and free to determine their own lives.
+They want all people, regardless of gender,

 As much as they believe in what feminism stands for, they still have difficulty thinking they’re a feminist due to the aggressive smear campaign on feminism.

 Let’s explore some commonly believed stereotypes of feminists.
 We’ll tell you the truth.